nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 -   some helpful [notes](https://digitalorientalist.com/2025/02/25/digital-resources-for-reading-japanese-seals/) on resources for reading Japanese seals
 -   slightly off-topic, but [square Kufic script](https://en.wikipedia.org/wiki/Kufic#Square_Kufic) is an Arabic doppelganger!

-I'm sure there's a lot more resources in Chinese, but unfortunately my Mandarin is still super basic.
+I'm sure there are a lot more resources in Chinese, but unfortunately my Mandarin is still super basic.

 I was hoping to start looking at some of the available kakuji, breaking down radical shapes, and writing some code, but I got a little too interested in seal